The Book In Three Or More Sentences:

-Rejecting most of these offers will free us some space, both mental and physical, for the things that are actually worth it.
+Rejecting most of these offers will free up some space, both mental and physical, for the things that are actually worth it.

-Choosing a certain value, craft, person to be
+Choosing a certain value, craft, goal, person to be

 There are a lot of famous, successful people who had nothing when they were little: no money, no professional education, sometimes even no parents.
 Still, with hard work and a lot of courage they are now widely successful.

-On the other hand, we all know people who had pretty much everything even before they are born.
-Kids, who were fed with a silver spoon through their entire lives.
-The perfect set of cards.
-Unfortunately, even though they had the ideal chance for achieving greatness we often see such people end overdosed in a dark alley.
+On the other hand, we all know people who had pretty much everything even before they were born.
+Kids, who were fed with a silver spoon through their entire lives – the perfect set of “cards”.
+And while these folks had the ideal chance for achieving greatness, we often see how such people end overdosed in a dark alley.

 So, it’s not about the set of cards you get, it’s about playing well with what you’ve got.
 Playing not to get out of the game, but playing to stay in the game.

-- Choose carefully what to give a fuck about and what not to: Worrying too much about what picture to share on your social media account is definitely something that falls under the “don’t give a fuck” category.
+- What not to give a fuck about: Worrying too much about what picture to share on your social media account is definitely something that falls under the “don’t give a fuck” category.

 - Always be honest with yourself: Hearing the truth is usually unpleasant but it’s absolutely necessary.
-Also the pain, from hearing the truth, it’s the most effective spurring action.
+Hearing the truth it’s the most effective stimulus for action.

 - Face your problems: What type of work do you avoid doing?
 Is it because you’re scared or because you think that “someone else should do it?”
 Whatever it is, you need to face your problems.